 The Quranic deliberation to intoxicants addresses the concern of sudden withdrawal from drugs.
-The gradual approach to complete prohibition made it easier for the Muslims to taper the habit off.
-This also helped them to adjust socially with the prohibition.
+The gradual approach to complete prohibition made it easier for the Muslims to taper the habit off and also helped them to adjust socially with the ban.
 Moreover, it lessened the economic impact on the people who relied on alcoholic trade for their livelihood.

 Spiritual benefits of abstaining

-Finally, abstaining from Alcohol and other drugs is a great form of worship, if we do this with the intention to please our Creator.
-Moreover, collecting the strength to say “no” to our urges is self empowering.
-This also is a part of striving against our inner self (Jihad) and help ourselves to follow the straight path. https://qpeace.net/?p=1734
+Finally, abstaining from alcohol and other drugs help develop self restrain, is a great form of worship, if we do this intending to please our Creator.
+Collecting the strength to say “no” to our urges is self-empowering.
+This is also a part of striving against our inner self (Jihad) and helping ourselves follow the straight path.

 Impact of Alcohol on health and society